Advanced Interactivity

 Cross-linking enables coordinated exploration of gg1d plots with

-other visualizations produced by custom scripts or other packages.
+other visualizations, produced by custom scripts or other packages.
 This

-workflow demonstrates how to combine interactivity using
+workflow demonstrates how to combine interactive plots using

 ggiraph

-and patchwork.
+and patchwork

-summarising the palmer_penguins
+visualisation summarising the palmer_penguins

 Workflow